Stiehl-seine-Perlen/formrec/README.md

 # formrec

-This example shocases a simple implementation layer of the [Microsoft Azure Formrecogizer API](https://azure.microsoft.com/en-us/products/form-recognizer/) using BPMN with Kogito and Quarkus.
+This example shocases a simple implementation layer of the [Microsoft Azure Form Recognizer AI](https://azure.microsoft.com/en-us/products/form-recognizer/) using BPMN with Kogito and Quarkus.
 It is both usable via REST and BPMN messages.

 ## Configuration